pabrojast/ckan-pycsw/README.md

 ## Overview
 Docker compose environment (based on [pycsw](https://github.com/geopython/pycsw)) for development and testing with CKAN Open Data portals.[^1]

+>**Note**<br>
+> In the integration with: [mjanez/ckan-docker](https://github.com/mjanez/ckan-docker)[^2], it is possible to test it with a CKAN-type open data portal.

 Available components:
 * **pycsw**: The pycsw app.
 An [OARec](https://ogcapi.ogc.org/records) and [OGC CSW](https://opengeospatial.org/standards/cat) server implementation written in Python.
 * **ckan2pycsw**: Software to achieve interoperability with the open data portals based on CKAN.
-To do this, `ckan2pycsw` reads data from an instance using the CKAN API, generates INSPIRE ISO-19115/ISO-19139 [^2] metadata using [pygeometa](https://geopython.github.io/pygeometa/), or another custom schema, and populates a [pycsw](https://pycsw.org/) instance that exposes the metadata using CSW and OAI-PMH.
+To do this, `ckan2pycsw` reads data from an instance using the CKAN API, generates INSPIRE ISO-19115/ISO-19139 [^3] metadata using [pygeometa](https://geopython.github.io/pygeometa/), or another custom schema, and populates a [pycsw](https://pycsw.org/) instance that exposes the metadata using CSW and OAI-PMH.

 ## Quick start
 ### With docker compose